pauloangelo/guardiankey-plugin-keycloak/README.md

 You have to open the [GuardianKey's panel](https://panel.guardiankey.io) and get the deployment information for your system.
-It can be found when viewing an Authgroup, `Deployment information` tab, such as in the image below.
+It can be found when viewing an Authgroup, `Deploy information` tab, such as in the image below.

 ![Getting the deployment information at the Panel](https://guardiankey.io/img-panel/authgroup_deploy_information.png)